US Supreme Court's Ginsburg being treated for recurrence of cancer - RFI

 Ginsburg has suffered at least three previous bouts with cancer over the past two decades, including colon cancer and lung cancer.

-She said a biopsy in February had revealed lesions on her liver and she began immunotherapy in May.
+She said she began immunotherapy in May after the biopsy in February revealed the lesions on her liver.
 When that proved unsuccessful she began chemotherapy.

 "My most recent scan on July 7 indicated significant reduction of the liver lesions and no new disease," Ginsburg said.